• Skip to primary navigation

 How do I set my Java_home?

-We can set the Java_home by goto the environmental variables of the Windows machine and mentioning the Java installation directory.
+We can set the Java_home by getting the environmental variables of the Windows machine and mentioning the Java installation directory.

 What is the Java_home path?

-Environment variables are strings that contain information such as drive, path, or file name.
+Environment variables contain information such as drive, path, or file name.
 The JAVA_HOME environment variable points to the directory where the Java runtime environment (JRE) is installed on your computer.

 Why should I set Java_home?

-By setting the environment variable JAVA_HOME, you specify where the JRE and all those runtime resources are to be found.
-You should ensure that the particular Java you execute matches the setting of JAVA_HOME.
+By setting the environment variable JAVA_HOME, you specify where the JRE and all those runtime resources will be found.
+You should ensure that the Java you execute matches the setting of JAVA_HOME.